Frederick the Great: A Most Lamentable Comedy Breaching Time and Space

 - Knight Templar: Calvin Coolidge

-- Nice Hat: This is how Frederick travels through time
+- Nice Hat: This is how Frederick, and the other Zeitgeschlaegers, travel through time.

 - Only Sane Man: Isaac Newton, or so he feels most of the time.
 But he too can succumb to megalomania.

-- Abraham Lincoln is probably a staighter example of this being the most normal person on the team.
+- Abraham Lincoln is probably a straighter example of this being the most normal person on the team.

 - Ret Gone: Paul-Henri Delaflote used to be a very important scientist, but was erased from history